Your data is in safe hands

 - Whether you have a disability, which might mean we need to make adjustments to our recruitment process to support you better

-1.1 If we make you an offer of employment
+1.1 If we make you an offer of employment, we will collect and/or review the following data:

 - Documents used for identification